-I don’t know about you, but I don’t always feel up to the challenge.
-What’s wrong with a summer of letting kids drink from the hose and watch movies in their pajamas?
-It turns out, there’s a compelling reason to incorporate a little more learning into summer break: summer slide.
+What’s wrong with a summer of letting kids drink from the garden hose and watch movies in their pajamas?
+As it turns out, there’s a compelling reason to incorporate a little more learning into summer break: the summer slide.

 For those unfamiliar with the term, “summer slide” refers to the significant loss of learning most kids experience over the two months of summer break.

-For every summer vacation, a student loses one month of learning in math and reading per year, according to a 2011 study published in The New York Times.
-More troubling: The loss accumulates each year and disproportionately affects low-income students (they lose two months of reading skills as compared to one month for peers from higher-income homes).
+For every summer break, a student loses one month of learning in math and reading per year, according to a 2011 study published in The New York Times.
+More troubling: The loss accumulates each year and disproportionately affects low-income students — they lose two months of reading skills as compared to one month for peers from higher-income homes.

 So, here’s the dilemma: How do you make sure summer is relaxing and fun while also keeping your kids learning so they're not behind at the start of the new school year?
 Here are five strategies to try.

 Summer is the perfect time for lemonade stands, bake sales, yard sales, backyard campouts, museum visits and road trips.
 Pricing and counting cash are math.
 Museum visits and road trips often incorporate geography, history and art.
 Encourage kids to do the planning and work required to carry out their creative ideas without you, as much as possible.
 Research shows they'll be happier and more self-motivated if you're out of the way.
 Instead, if it’s feasible, coordinate the financial support (and transportation) necessary to make it happen, then let them take the lead.

 I have two tweens who like to argue.
 Whenever they want something, instead of arguing with them, I have them make their case in a persuasive essay.
 They’ve written me papers on everything from why they want to host a backyard campout to why they think they should each have smartphones.
 And the great thing?
 Unlike pre-assigned topics, they’re passionate about the subject.